 The building was also used when the Australian Stock Bank opened for business in 1875.
 The same year Archdeacon Powell held the first Anglican Church services in the Hit or Miss Hotel.

 After the building ceased to function as a hotel it became a boarding house.

-The present owners have restored the old hotel as a private residence
+The old hotel has been restored as a private residence.

 Location: 9 Sturt Street